c9s/Pux/README.md

 Pros & Cons
 -----------------
-An idea of matching routes is to compile all patterns into one pattern, however this approach does not work if you have optional group or named capturing group.
+An idea of matching routes is to combine all patterns into one pattern and compare the given path with `pcre_match` in one time.

+However this approach does not work if you have optional group or named capturing group, the `pcre_match` does not return detailed information about what pattern is matched.

 And since you compile all patterns into one, you can't compare with other same patterns with different conditions, for example:

     /users  # GET
     /users  # POST